Multiple Myeloma

 Selected studies of multiple myeloma and its precursor MGUS are listed below.
 For more information about this research, contact Dr. Jonathan Hofmann.

-DCEG researchers conducted a molecular epidemiologic substudy within the AHS, the Biomarkers of Exposure and Effect in Agriculture (BEEA) study, to further investigate the prevalence of MGUS and evaluate pesticides and other agricultural exposures associated with this myeloma precursor.
-Data and biospecimens (including blood, urine, buccal cells, and house dust) were collected from over 1,600 male pesticide applicators.
+DCEG researchers conducted a molecular epidemiologic substudy within the AHS to further investigate the prevalence of MGUS and evaluate pesticides and other agricultural exposures associated with this myeloma precursor.

-Black people are at greater risk for these diseases than White people in the U.S. The NCI and collaborators in New Jersey, Detroit, and Atlanta carried out a large-scale investigation to identify risk factors for these diseases among Black and White residents in these areas.
-Data have been collected from more than 2,000 cases (multiple myeloma, 587; pancreas 527; prostate, 1,000) and 2,100 controls.
+Black people are at greater risk for multiple myeloma.
+In collaboration with researchers in New Jersey, Detroit, and Atlanta, experts carried out a large-scale study to identify risk factors among Black and White residents.
 Investigators have studied the roles of potential risk factors including occupational exposures, tobacco, alcohol, dietary and nutritional factors, viruses, medical conditions, and socioeconomic status.